Templates Guides

 The Plumbing Service Technician will apply their technical skills and knowledge in performing diagnostic, service, and installation of plumbing in residential and light commercial environments and ensure that work is performed in accordance with relevant codes.
 Responsibilities include assembling, installing or repairing pipes, fittings, or fixtures of heating, water, or drainage systems in accordance with plumbing code specifications.

-• Performs residential and light commercial service calls to diagnose and resolve plumbing issues.
+• Performs residential and light commercial service to diagnose and resolve plumbing issues.

 • Identifies potential problems to prevent premature and/or unexpected breakdowns/callbacks.